-- DGN files – Import, export and attached DGN files to re-use data.
+- DGN files – Import, export, and attach DGN files to reuse data.

-BIM, on which Revit is based, is a new CAD paradigm that allows for intelligent, 3D and parametric object-based design.
-The current version of Revit is only supported by windows but cannot be used in other operating systems like Mac OS.
-Revit is featureful and some of the features are as follows –
+BIM, based on Revit, is a new CAD paradigm that allows for intelligent, 3D, and parametric object-based design.
+Windows only support the current version of Revit but cannot be used in other operating systems like Mac OS.
+Revit is featureful, and some of the features are as follows –

-- Building Information Modeling (BIM) – Models can be created with real-life information and is indivisible.
+- Building Information Modeling (BIM) – Models are indivisible and can be created with real-life information.

 - Parametric components – Open graphical systems for design and form-making